xhu0101/xhu0101.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Univeristy of British Columbia.
+subtitle: <a href='#'>University of British Columbia</a>.
 2035 Main Mall, Vancouver, BC, Canada, V6T 2E5.

 profile:
   align: right